 Now you know how to microwave rice pudding with leftover rice (how to reheat leftover rice)and make rice for yourself.
 As you can see, this is a really quick and easy dish, as long as you have some rice made up.
 Next time you have some leftover rice, you will have something interesting to make from it.

-Frequently Asked Questions About Making Microwave Rice Pudding
+FAQs About Making Microwave Rice Pudding

 What rice should you use for making rice pudding?